cloverbloom/knowledge-base/systems.md

 * `"Don't be fair weather anything."`

+* Recognize and manage emotional tension as deadlines approach; turning back is not an option.
+* Maintain consistency, especially during the middle weeks when motivation wanes.
 * `"Excellence is not an act.
 It is a way of being."`

 ### [Control Time Use]